Salmane20/Embedded_Systems_Project/README.md

 7. Receive notifications when temperature exceeds thresholds
 8. Toggle between Celsius and Fahrenheit as needed
 9. Reset alerts or refresh data using the control panel
+10. Access your ThingSpeak channel to view additional visualizations and analytics

 ## Screenshots
 ![Dashboard Overview](dashboard.png)